handsomefencer/unstoppable/README.md

 [linux notes](#linux-notes) below.

-## Rolling onto an existing rails app using 'rollon':
+### Rolling onto an existing app:

-Using the app generated using the 'greenfield' instructions above, start by shutting down any running containers:
+Using the app generated using the 'greenfield' instructions above, lets shut down any running containers:

 ```bash
 $ docker-compose down